RCCRAFT1/Prodigy-Hack/README.md

 # Prodigy-Hack
 Hack Prodigy With This Tool!

-I update this tool a little bit everyday so it's prepaired for it's final devopment.
+I update this tool a little bit everyday.
 I will update this tool to make it work.
 I will update this tool according to the issues to make it work Updating this tool has a big impact on what it can do.